 고기를 먹을까요? 아니면 다른 거 먹을까요? (gogireul meogeulkkayo? animyeon dareun geo meogeulkkayo?)

 Shall we eat meat?
 Or shall we eat something else?

-You’ve already learned a few ways to say “and” from previous lessons.
+You’ve already learned a few different ways to say “and” in Korean from previous lessons.
 We’re going to show you another way.
-Use this Korean conjunction to connect two nouns.
+Use this Korean conjunction to connect nouns.
 You can also use it as the beginning of another sentence that follows your first one.

 Please buy milk from the supermarket.
 And please buy eggs as well.

 ~고 (~go) = and, and then